marcalph/resume/resume.md

 > ## Marc ALPHONSUS

-## Lead/Senior Machine Learning Engineer,  9+ years of experience
+## Senior Machine Learning Engineer,  10+ years of experience

 &nbsp;

 > Senior data scientist with a portfolio ranging from scoring to fraud detection, with experience in image recognition and language modeling in agile teams.
 I'm looking lead/senior position in a mutlticultural and data driven environment.
 > About me : I am a product-oriented nerd with a teamplayer mindset infused to the devops philosophy, my favorite perks in the job are the needed creativity and abstraction during model design and industrialization.
-> If any, my expertise revolves aroung Deep Learning in particular NLP.
-Also I love to code, coffee and comics (order may vary).
+>  Also I love to code, coffee and comics (order may vary).

 ###### #NLP #activelearning #CV #federatedlearning